Updated: 05/14/20 | May 14th, 2020

-Isaan — a land of mostly farms and villages, architecturally uninspiring cities, and spicy and delicious food (some of the best in Thailand) — exceeded all of my expectations.
-Isaan is one of those places where you can get off the trail and see what life, unspoiled by tourists, is really like in Thailand.
+Isaan is a land of mostly farms and villages, architecturally uninspiring cities, and spicy and delicious food (some of the best in Thailand).
+And it exceeded all of my expectations.
+It’s is one of those places where you can get off the trail and see what life, unspoiled by tourists, is really like in Thailand.

-While I’ll get into the logistics of traveling Isaan in another post, today I want to share my favorite sights and activities:
+I covered the logistics of traveling Isaan in another post so today I want to share my favorite sights and activities:

 Prasat Ta Muan

 In between Korat and Surin is Prasat Ta Muan, a historic site consisting of two large temples built by the Khmers in the 11th century.
 The first site is located on top of a hill and, well, quite underwhelming.
 It’s a beautiful temple, with a large prasat (temple) in the middle and Indiana Jones–style ruins surrounding it.